CesareLink/MachineLearning4Projects_inMSc/README.md

 # MachineLearning4EEGinMaster-Updating
-This is the folder for rewriting the code used for EEG signal processing during my master's degree, rewritten according to memory
+*updating another document for a project, now temporarily postpone this project update This is the folder for rewriting the code used for EEG signal processing during my master's degree, rewritten according to memory

 ## The content mainly includes these part: